Toggle menu

 Check if you need permission

-You can check whether you need planning permission for your outbuilding by using our permitted development self-assessment form (PDF) [335KB] .
+You can check whether you need planning permission for your outbuilding by using our permitted development self-assessment form for outbuildings (PDF) [335KB] .

 Building Regulations